pa-dg/YourBnB/README.md

 ### User Account

-- Logged in users can view their personal Account Page which displays reviews made by user, name, email, and year of when account was created, and user is able to update their profile photo.
+- Logged in users can view their personal Account Page which displays reviews made by user, name, email, and year of when account was created.
+User also has the ability to update their profile photo.

 ![](https://github.com/pa-dg/airbnb_clone/blob/master/app/assets/images/gifs/user-account.gif)